samhaswon/skin_segmentation/README.md

 My CUDA optimizations can be found [here](https://github.com/samhaswon/rembg-trainer-cuda) if you wish to train your own model.

 A few weeks of figuring out training further and I ended up with a few models.
-They are refined to the following input resolutions: 320x320, 512x512, and 1024x1024.
-Probably the best to use of these is the 512x512 model as it is a good balance of memory and the fit of the model.
+They are refined to 512x512 (U<sup>2</sup>-Netp) and 1024x1024 (U<sup>2</sup>-Net).
+Probably the best to use of these is the 512x512 model as it is a good balance of memory and the fit of the model while also being fast for CPU inferencing.

 Each model can be found in the [`Releases`](https://github.com/samhaswon/skin_segmentation/releases) tab in GitHub.